-Preimplantation genetic testing (PGT) is becoming more common with a greater number of people turning to IVF programs to help them conceive.
+Preimplantation genetic testing (PGT) is becoming more common, with a greater number of people turning to IVF programs to help them conceive.
 We’ll explain what IVF genetic testing entails, how it reduces risks, and what the test results will mean for your chances of conceiving.

 The genetic defects detected during testing include Down’s syndrome, sickle cell anemia, and the rearrangement of genes, which can be responsible for pregnancy loss and inherited diseases and conditions.
 There are three types of PGT: